danluu/post-mortems/README.md

 [FirstEnergy / General Electric](https://en.wikipedia.org/wiki/Northeast_blackout_of_2003).
 FirstEnergy had a local failure when some transmission lines hit untrimmed foliage.
 The normal process is to have an alarm go off, which causes human operators to re-distribute power.
 But the GE system that was monitoring this had a bug which prevented the alarm from getting triggered, which eventually caused a cascading failure that eventually affected 55 million people.

+[GitHub](https://github.com/blog/2106-january-28th-incident-report).
+On January 28th, 2016 GitHub experienced a disruption in the power at their primary datacenter.

 [Google](https://status.cloud.google.com/incident/compute/15056#5719570367119360).
 Successive lightning strikes on their European datacenter (europe-west1-b) caused loss of power to Google Compute Engine storage systems within that region.
 I/O errors were observed on a subset of Standard Persistent Disks (HDDs) and permanent data loss was observed on a small fraction of those.

 Sun/Oracle.
 Sun famously didn't include ECC in a couple generations of server parts.
 This resulted in data corruption and crashing.
 Following Sun's typical MO, they made customers that reported a bug sign an NDA before explaining the issue.